 Conditions InDepth: Endometriosis

-Endometriosis is a problem with the lining of the uterus (womb).
+Endometriosis is a problem with the lining of the uterus (womb) is located outside of the uterus.
 The lining is called the endometrium.
 Normally, when you have your menstrual period every month, the lining will come out in the menstrual flow through the vagina.Endometrial tissue is normally found only inside of the uterine cavity.
 However, endometriosis refers to the presence of the endometrial tissue outside of the uterus.
 The most common sites include: the ovaries; the outside surface of the uterus; the fallopian tubes; ligaments of the pelvis; and the spaces between the rectum, bladder, and uterus.
 Less commonly the rectum, bladder, intestine, and appendix may be involved.
 Rarely, deposits (or implants) of endometrial tissue may be found in the lung, arm, thigh, and skin far away from the reproductive tract.

 |Copyright © Nucleus Medical Media, Inc.|